 Ukraine's prime minister submits resignation again: NV

-Ukrainian Prime Minister Oleksiy Honcharuk submitted his resignation for a second time after reports that President Volodymyr Zelenskiy might be gearing up to sack him, the Ukrainian news outlet NV reported on Friday night.
-A source told Reuters that Honcharuk was set to leave but gave no further details.
-Neither Honcharuk's office nor Zelenskiy's office responded to requests for comment.
-Zelenskiy has convened a special parliament meeting on Wednesday.
+Ukrainian Prime Minister Oleksiy Honcharuk submitted his resignation for a second time after reports that President Volodymyr Zelenskiy might be gearing up to sack him, Ukrainian news outlet NV reported on Friday night.

+Honcharuk declined to comment.
+Zelenskiy has convened a special parliament meeting on Wednesday, which Ukrainian media reported could include discussions on government personnel changes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)